 Hip Pain During Squats Video Transcript:

-So the way we’re going to do this stretch is we’re going to grab a kettlebell or a dumbbell, rest our forearms right above our knees and then drop down into a squat and let that kettlebell pull the knees forward so that we’re actually stretching the ankles to improve a little bit of ankle dorsiflexion mobility, and we’re working on keeping a little bit more of an upright torso in the bottom of a squat.
+So the way we’re going to do this stretch is to grab a kettlebell or a dumbbell.
+Next, we’ll rest our forearms right above our knees and then drop down into a squat.
+From here, let that kettlebell pull the knees forward so we’re actually stretching the ankles to improve a little bit of ankle dorsiflexion mobility.
+We’re working on keeping more of an upright torso in the bottom of a squat.

 The second stretch is really good to actually get after the hip and stretch the posts of the back of your hip, the backside of the hip.
 You’ve probably done the pigeon stretch already if you’re dealing with hip impingement.
 This is going to be different and more effective for you.